 - Get an annual pap test (vaginal or anal).
 The test can help identify an infection and prevent nasty cancers.

 The truth is, there are only three sure-fire ways to never get an HPV infection: Don’t touch anybody, don’t let anybody touch you.
-Getting vaccinated prevents the scary strains, but you can still get other HPV strains that cause pesky warts.
+Getting vaccinated prevents the scary strains, but you can still get other strains that cause pesky warts.

 If, like the rest of us, you’d rather eat dirt than give up sex, then it’s a good idea to be aware of HPV, and look into getting vaccinated.